National Student Index (NSI)

 - Further information

-Tertiary Education Organisations (TEO's) that receive EFTS (Equivalent Full Time Students)-based funding, or that offer qualifications approved for student loans and/or allowances, will have access to the NSI system.
+Tertiary Education Organisations (TEOs) that receive Equivalent Full-Time Students (EFTS)-based funding, or that offer qualifications approved for student loans and/or allowances, will have access to the NSI system.
 This may be either through an interface with their Student Management System (SMS) or through the NSI web application.

-These TEOs will be able to assign NSNs for their students and update existing NSI records that their students may already have.
+TEOs will be able to assign National Student Numbers (NSNs) for their students and update existing NSI records that their students may already have.
 NZQA also assigns NSNs for students that they interact with who do not currently have an NSN.

 There are several different options for accessing the NSI: